 **prerequisite or teacher recommendation

 All aide positions will be assigned a grade of P or F. No credit will be given for an F. Only Juniors and Seniors are eligible to be aides.
 Aides must have a 2.5 GPA.
 Only one aide per class will be allowed except PE, which may have one male and one female aide.
+Students will be assigned a grade level in high school based on credits earned and the administrators discretion.
+Students who don’t have enough credits will be assigned to the grade appropriate for their credit level.
 Credit will be issued according to the following schedule:

 Only one credit from Aide will be accepted for graduation.